-Jon Landau walked in, having tracked us down at the Waldorf.
-I introduced him to Mike Sr., our manager.
-Jon got out his notebook.
-I left them to it.
-I got Michael.
-We took Robby and Mary into the lobby.
+Jon Landau walks in, having tracked us down at the Waldorf.
+I introduce him to Mike Sr., our manager.
+Jon gets out his notebook.
+I leave them to it.
+I get Michael.
+We take Robby and Mary into the lobby.

 “What is wrong with him?”
-Mary insisted on knowing.
+Mary insists on knowing.

 “How’d that happen?”

 “Iggy showed up in Daytona and has been with us since.”